ns96/SCKTalk/README_SCK300S.md

 ## Introduction

 Unlike the SCK-300/SCK-300P models the SCK-300S requires some additional effort to control via desktop computers.
-Whereas the SCK-300/SCK-300P use a standard Arduino MCU with our [custom firmware]([GitHub - ns96/MiM at MiM_nano](https://github.com/ns96/MiM/tree/MiM_nano)), the SCK-300S models make use of the excellent high speed stepper drive from Pololu, the [TIC 249]([Pololu - Tic T249 USB Multi-Interface Stepper Motor Controller (Connectors Soldered)](https://www.pololu.com/product/3138)).
+Whereas the SCK-300/SCK-300P use a standard Arduino MCU with our [custom firmware](https://github.com/ns96/MiM/tree/MiM_nano), the SCK-300S models make use of the excellent high speed stepper drive from Pololu, the [TIC 249](https://www.pololu.com/product/3138).
 As such, getting it to work the SCKTalk program requires the use of an additional Arduino MCU to act as both the USB to UART (TTL), or Bluetooth to UART (TTL) adapter, and a command translator.
-Command translation is required to convert the [SCK Communication API](https://gist.github.com/ns96/ef95fd06573a871adfa1c4bed21eef43) calls, to [commands]([Pololu - Tic Stepper Motor Controller User’s Guide](https://www.pololu.com/docs/0J71)) used by the TIC 249.
+Command translation is required to convert the [SCK Communication API](https://gist.github.com/ns96/ef95fd06573a871adfa1c4bed21eef43) calls, to [commands](https://www.pololu.com/docs/0J71) used by the TIC 249.

 ## Hardware